Bitcoin breaking down?

 If we drop a timeframe to the four hour chart, we can see that the price looks to be breaking down out of a triangle pattern too:

 But these patterns don’t always play out as per the textbook.
-And as US stock indices plunged on Wednesday, (with the Nasdaq shedding almost 5% by the close), Bitcoin fell in sympathy, but perhaps not as severely as you might expect given that Bitcoin and the Nasdaq have been highly correlated of late.
+And as US stock indices plunged on Wednesday, (with the US100 shedding almost 5% by the close), Bitcoin fell in sympathy, but perhaps not as severely as you might expect given that Bitcoin and the US100 have been highly correlated of late.

 Could the correlation break?